playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 In this example, we're getting a reference to `testingMessage` template to be able to provide as an input.
 We're then passing that value to another `ng-template`'s `ngTemplateOutlet` directive to get it rendering on screen.
 Because the variable is defined in the same *view hierarchy tree* level, it is accessible from an element on a higher DOM tree node.
 This view hierarchy tree position defines all of the limitations on accessing a template reference variable.

-### What Kind of Tree??
+### A What Kind of Tree??

-Okay, so let's take that last sentence and expand on it a bit.
+Okay, I realize I just dropped some vocab on you without explaining first.
+Let's change that.
+Let's take that last sentence and expand on it a bit.
 First, a bit of background!

 So, when you build out an HTML file, you're defining the shape the document object model (DOM) takes.
 When you load a file similar to this: